Rick HammerAssociate Professor of Biology Holland School of Sciences & Mathematics

-Hammer enjoys working with students outside of the classroom and is the faculty advisor for the Environmental Service Club, which was formed in 2013 and has sponsored and participated in clean up projects and environmental awareness outreach activities.
+Hammer enjoys working with students outside of the classroom and is the faculty advisor for the Environmental Service Club, which was formed in 2013 and has sponsored and participated in clean-up projects and environmental awareness outreach activities.

 Dr. Hammer studied evolutionary biology at Texas A&M University with a research focus on the taxonomy, molecular systematics, conservation, and evolution of plants.
-His current research focuses on the conservation of rare and endangered plant species.
+His current research focuses on the conservation and restoration of rare and endangered plant species.